Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Introduction

 Recent advancements in observational techniques, particularly with instruments on the James Webb Space Telescope (JWST), have made these planets favorable targets.
-Colder exoplanets between 500 and 1000 K tend to have clearer atmospheres, being less obscured by clouds and hazes \citep{Morley_2015,Brande_2024,Yang_2024,Gao_2021}.
-These advancements have already led to the successful characterization of two temperate sub-Neptune exoplanetary atmospheres, marking significant progress in this field.
-The analysis of transit spectroscopy data from the atmospheres of K2-18 b \citep{Madhusudhan_2023} and TOI-270 d \citep{Benneke_2024,Holmberg_2024} has highlighted atmospheric compositions dominated by hydrogen, and comprising a few percent of carbon-bearing species such as methane or carbon dioxide.
-However, despite these revolutionary new data, their atmospheric composition is still poorly constrained and highly debated.
+In particular colder exoplanets, with temperatures between 500 and 1000 K, tend to have clearer atmospheres, as they are less obscured by clouds and hazes \citep{Morley_2015,Brande_2024,Yang_2024,Gao_2021}.
+The advancements have already led to the successful characterization of two temperate sub-Neptune exoplanetary atmospheres, marking significant progress in this field.
+The analysis of transit spectroscopy data from the atmospheres of K2-18 b \citep{Madhusudhan_2023} and TOI-270 d \citep{Benneke_2024,Holmberg_2024} has highlighted atmospheric compositions dominated by hydrogen and containing a few percent of carbon-bearing species, such as methane or carbon dioxide.
+Despite these revolutionary new data, their atmospheric composition is still poorly constrained and highly debated.

-In the case of K2-18 b, initial JWST observations in the 0.9–5.2 µm range, combine data from NIRISS SOSS and NIRSpec G235H instruments acquired in 2023, suggesting the presence of \chhhh and \coo at comparable levels, around 1\% each \citep{Madhusudhan_2023}.
-Subsequent studies incorporating non-equilibrium chemistry led to a revised interpretation, indicating a higher level of \chhhh and a lower abundance of \coo \citep{Wogan_2024}.
+In the case of K2-18 b, initial JWST observations in the 0.9–5.2 µm range combined with data from NIRISS SOSS and NIRSpec G235H instruments acquired in 2023 suggest the presence of \chhhh and \coo at comparable levels, around 1\% each \citep{Madhusudhan_2023}.
+Subsequent studies incorporating non-equilibrium chemistry have led to a revised interpretation, indicating a higher level of \chhhh and a lower abundance of \coo \citep{Wogan_2024}.
 This reinterpretation is supported by a new analysis of the JWST data, which has called into question the initial detection of \coo as a whole \citep{Schmidt_2025}.
 In 2024 and early 2025, four new transit observations were acquired with the NIRSpec G395H instrument and presented by \cite{Hu_2025}.
 By stacking all NIRSpec spectral data obtained to date, they report a significant detection of both \chhhh and \coo, with upper limits of approximately 10\% and 1\% respectively, supporting the hypothesis of a predominance of methane.
-Meanwhile, first data were also acquired with the JWST MIRI LRS instrument, in the 6–12 µm range.
-Their primary analysis did not provide strong evidence for \chhhh or \coo \citep{Madhusudhan_2025}, which do not show clear bands in this range.
+Meanwhile, initial data were also acquired with the JWST MIRI LRS instrument in the 6–12 µm range, and primary analysis of the data did not provide strong evidence for \chhhh or \coo \citep{Madhusudhan_2025}, which do not show clear bands in this range.